royalapplications/beyondnet/README.md

   - You can either just add a temporary Objective-C class (you can delete it later) to trigger the creation of the bridging header or create an empty header file and adjust the "Objective-C Bridging Header" build setting of the Xcode project to point to that header file.
 - In the briding header, import the generated C bindings header file (ie. `#import "Output_C.h"`).
 - You're now ready to call any of the APIs that bindings were generated for.
-- Please note that since Swift does not have support for namespaces, all generated types will have their namespace prefixed. `System.Guid.NewGuid` for instance gets generated as `System_Guid.newGuid` in Swift and `System_Guid_NewGuid` in C.
+- Please note that since C and Swift do not have support for namespaces, all generated types will have their namespace prefixed. `System.Guid.NewGuid` for instance gets generated as `System_Guid.newGuid` in Swift and `System_Guid_NewGuid` in C. However, by default, the Swift code generator will also produces typealiases in nested types that basically restore the .NET namespaces by emulating them using nested types in Swift.
+So you can in fact use `System.Guid.newGuid` in Swift.
+Hooray!

 ## Generator Configuration